NationalUniversitySystem/dev-knowledge-hub/docs/nu-site-doc/linkedin-lead-gen.md

 5) Manually check & compare GravityForm entires
     - Form: LinkedIn Webhook Notifications, check 'state' field for list of entries.
 Successful entries should say 'Processed'.
 If any entries say 'New', then select them via checkbox and do Bulk Actions->Import Notifications

+## LinkedIn API Versioning
+We use the LinkedIn Marketing API for the above-discussed leadgen flow.
+As of February 2023, LinkedIn dropped support for their legacy API (v2) and transitioned to a new monthly-versioned API format.
+The major requirement for this is that **all requests to LinkedIn API endpoints must contain a "version" value in the request header**.
+This version needs to be in YYYYMM format, i.e. 202302.

+Going forward, LinkedIn will release a new API version **every month**, however each monthly version will remain supported for at least a year.

+To help keep us up to date while minimizing the need for constant code releases, we can set the API version we want to use via WP-Admin, under the Linkedin API Settings->Config Settings.
+This should (ideally) be reviewed monthly, and assuming no breaking changes have been introduced, the version can be updated on our end.
+Version updates should be tested thoroughly on preprod (see below) prior to updating on production.

+## Testing

+### Testing on Preprod/Local
+We have developed a tool for testing our Linkedin Leadflow: https://nusaservices-com-preprod.go-vip.net/linkedin-leadgen-test/

+This is because it's impossible to test our leadflow accurately with dummy data, because we need to make an API call to LinkedIn that uses an actual adFormResponseID otherwise the request will fail.

+To use this tool, click the "generate inputs" button at the bottom of the form.
+This will grab a random recent entry from our production site, and populate it into the form.
+Clicking submit will submit the data to the LinkedIn response endpoint, and debug logging will be displayed on the right side of the page.
+The important part of this output is the bottom "Compare to Output" table.
+The first row shows the result of the "test" API we just ran.
+The bottom row shows the actual data stored on production for the same entry.
+If the two lines match, then our code on preprod is working.
+There's a lot more work we could do to smooth out this testing tool, but for now it will still give us a high degree of confidence that any updates being tested on preprod will work on production.

+### Testing on Production
+Need to go to LinkedIn Campaign Manager, pull up an ad that has a leadgen form associated with it.
+From within CampaignManager, click 'Preview' and fill out and submit the form.
+Check produciton wp-admin.
+Should see an entry under Forms->Linkedin Webhooks Notifications (status: processed), and then a corresponding entry in the Forms->LinkedIn CRM Webhooks.

 ## Resources/References
 - LinkedIn Developer Console: https://developer.linkedin.com
 - LinkedIn Campaign Manager Dashboard: https://linkedin.com/campaignmanager